-St Kilda is home to a colony of over 1,300 Little Penguins and attracts many visitors each year.
+St Kilda is home to a colony of over 1,400 Little Penguins and attracts many visitors each year.

-Earthcare St Kilda has been operating its famous Penguin Guide service since 2009 to enhance the learning experience for local, interstate and overseas visitors while also assisting in minimising the impact of the public on this important wild penguin colony.
+Earthcare St Kilda has been operating its famous Penguin Guide service since 2008 to enhance the learning experience for local, interstate and overseas visitors while also assisting in minimising the impact of the public on this important wild penguin colony.

-Guides are rostered in teams, with a team leader, to supervise public penguin viewing at the pier for around 2 hours after sunset.
+Guides are rostered in teams, with a team leader, to supervise public penguin viewing at the pier for around 2-3 hours after sunset.

 Penguin Guide duties include:

-- Minimising the impact of visitors on the colony through education about the use of camera flashes and white light torches, keeping off the rocks and keeping distance from the penguins
+- Minimising the impact of visitors on the colony through education about the use of camera flashes and white light torches, keeping off the rocks and keeping a distance from the penguins

-- Removal of litter from the Penguin viewing area
+- Removal of litter from the penguin viewing area

 This activity is open to all current and new members of Earthcare St Kilda.